fmangio/topic_tasseographeR/README.md

 ### Topic labeling and validation

 Topic tasseographeR supports both deductive and abductive approaches to topic interpretation.
-Researchers can test hypotheses about topic semantics using validated dictionaries (e.g., legal, religious, or pronoun‑based lexicons) and assess whether topic labels are empirically supported by dictionary scores.
+Researchers can test hypotheses about topic semantics using validated dictionaries and assess whether topic labels are empirically supported by dictionary scores.

 ### Aspect‑based sentiment analysis